 To see the locations of the upgrades along the highway, view or download the Golden Highway upgrades overview map.

-Work on the upgrades started in 2016 and all projects are expected to be completed by the end of 2022.
+Work on the upgrades started in 2016 and all projects are expected to be completed by 2024.

-The NSW Government has also announced $85 million under the Rebuilding NSW Plan to upgrade the New England Highway between Belford and the Golden Highway intersection to improve traffic flow, travel times and safety for motorists.
+The NSW Government is also funding a $97 million upgrade of the New England Highway between Belford and the Golden Highway intersection to improve traffic flow, travel times and safety for motorists.

 The package of upgrades includes: